Luisa Cappiani: Later life

 Kapp-Young was actively connected with the Music Teachers National Association (founded in 1876) from the first, as well as with the New York State organization.
 When the board of examiners of the American Federation of Musicians was organized in Cleveland, Ohio, in 1884, she was the only woman elected among eighteen professors.
 At a subsequent meeting in New York, she was re-elected.
 Her essays on the voice were reproduced in many musical papers in the U.S. and foreign countries, notably in Germany.
 She left Boston to settle in New York in 1894.
 After a rest at her daughter’s home in Italy, she returned to the U.S. and resumed teaching in 1895.
 After 1899, Kapp-Young lived permanently in Milan.
-She died at Zurich, September 27, 1919.
+She died at Zürich, September 27, 1919.